mikebrownlee/webrecon/README.md

 Contribution

-If you wish to contribute to the development of this script, feel free to create a pull request.
+If you wish to contribute to developing this script, feel free to create a pull request.
 Any and all contributions are welcome.
 Disclaimer

 This script is meant for educational and ethical use only.
 Do not use it for illegal activities.
 The author does not accept any responsibility for any misuse of this script.